pingcap/docs-cn/tidb-lightning/tidb-lightning-overview.md

 If the target cluster of data import is v3.x or earlier versions, you need to use the Importer-backend to import data.
 In this mode, `tidb-lightning` sends the parsed KV pairs to `tikv-importer` via gRPC and `tikv-importer` imports the data.

 TiDB Lightning also supports using TiDB-backend for data import.
-In this mode, `tidb-lightning` transforms data into `INSERT` SQL statements and directly executes them on the target cluster, which is similar to Loader's operations.
+In this mode, `tidb-lightning` transforms data into `INSERT` SQL statements and directly executes them on the target cluster.
 See [TiDB Lightning Backends](/tidb-lightning/tidb-lightning-backends.md) for details.